oliveiracle/secondproject-the-word-of-god/README.md

 ### Typography: A Balance of Personality and Clarity

-**Headings (Merriweather)**: Classic serif font for authority and reverence, grounding content in the timeless tradition of the Word
+**Headings (Sacramento):** A flowing, handwritten script that adds personality and a warm, welcoming touch to titles and key highlights.

-**Body & UI (Quicksand)**: Clean, rounded sans-serif for modern readability and approachability on any device **Accent Font (Leckerli One)**: Elegant, used for buttons and special CTAs
+**Body & UI (Delius):** A clean and friendly handwritten-style font, ensuring clarity and readability across all devices.

 ### Core Features & User Experience